Section Navigation

 Our School

-Cambourne Village College has enjoyed remarkable success since opening in 2013, gaining an early Ofsted Outstanding rating along with a host of further awards and designations.
+Cambourne Village College has enjoyed remarkable success since opening in 2013, gaining its second Ofsted ‘Outstanding’ rating in 2025, along with a host of further awards and designations.

 Alongside excellent examination results, we offer arts, music and cultural activity at the highest level.
 All our pupils study music, drama, dance and art across Key Stage 3.
 Annual musical theatre productions, termly concerts, the school orchestra, ensembles and choirs offer many opportunities to build confidence through performance.
-For younger pupils, Cambourne Music School for primary musicians is run by our Music Department after school hours on three evenings per week.
-The College is currently applying for the Artsmark Platinum Award as recognition of this exceptional curriculum breadth.
+For younger pupils, Cambourne Music School for primary musicians is run by our Music Department after school hours on two evenings per week.
+In 2024, the College was awarded the Artsmark Platinum Award in recognition of this exceptional curriculum breadth.

-We strive to be a welcoming and inclusive school for all our pupils and also to fulfil our Village College ethos in serving the whole community: we support an active adult education programme and more than 30 local groups and organisations make use of the school’s facilities, out of hours.
-This unusual commitment to our local community was a key factor in our winning a prestigious Silver Award in the ‘Making a Difference’ category of the Pearson School of the Year celebrations in 2018.
+We strive to be a welcoming and inclusive school for all our pupils and also to fulfil our Village College ethos in serving the whole community.
+We support an active adult education programme and more than 30 local groups and organisations make use of the school’s facilities, out of hours.
+This unusual commitment to our local community was a key factor in our winning a prestigious Silver Award in the ‘Making a Difference’ category of the Pearson School of the Year celebrations in 2018, just five years after opening.

 Central to our ethos is the vision of developing excellence in music and the performing arts for Cambourne and beyond, bringing an enriched cultural dimension to the lives of our pupils and to the growing local population.